milkinteractive/flutter-platforms-showcase/README.md

 # Flutter Platforms Showcase

-In this showcase we proof the power of Flutter Framework and Engine.
-Since Flutter version 3 the app is running on all platforms.
+This showcase demonstrates the power of the Flutter Framework.
+Since Flutter version 3 the code can be compiled for all major platforms.

 In the [proof of concept movie](https://user-images.githubusercontent.com/8030398/192461025-453de576-db0a-45b1-8034-7609039014e7.mov) you see an iOS Simulator, an Android emulator, an iPad Simulator, a Linux Desktop application (top right), the macOS Desktop application (bottom left) and a Web Browser (bottom right).